 Blister packs of 90 tablets.

-Each tablet contains 1.5 mg of Indapamide hemihydrate as the active ingredient.
+Each tablet contains 1.5 mg of indapamide hemihydrate as the active ingredient.

-It also contains the following inactive ingredients:
+It also contains the following:

-Colloidal anhydrous silica
+colloidal anhydrous silica

-The film coating on the tablet contains:
+The Opadry II 85F18378 White film coating on the tablet contains:

 Apotex Pty Ltd